DongzhuTan93/L2-weather-module/weather-module/Test-report.md

 - humidities: `[4, 6, 2, 8, 7]`

 **Steps**:
-1. Call the `averageHumidity` method of the `WeatherModule` instance with the input data.
+1. Call the `countAverageHumidity` method of the `WeatherModule` instance with the input data.
 2. Observe the returned value.

 **Expected Result**: